 1) Leverage Your Facebook Page

 This sounds like a no-brainer but it kind of is.
-Love it or hate it, social media is such a vital part of marketing for a mobile massage business.
-And Facebook is still king.
+Love it or hate it, social media is such a vital part of marketing for a massage business.
+And guess what?
+Facebook is still king.
 Just setting up the page is a good first step but you should commit to doing posts.
 Yes paying for ads on Facebook can absolutely be worth the cost but there are things that you can do that are free.
 I threw a video on my facebook page that was super homemade.
 I was doing a quick tutorial on how to do massage on your own face.
-I thought it was just going to be a filler post as something to throw out there but I kid you not, I got real, paying, new clients who saw that post and booked with me.
+I thought it was just going to be a filler post as something to throw out there but I kid you not, I got new clients who saw that post and booked with me.
 It actually made me laugh the first time someone references that video as a catalyst to book.
 Be a real human on Facebook and people will trust you more.
-You do not have to have professional editing equipment or a glam squad to make your posts work for you.
+You DO NOT have to have professional editing equipment or a glam squad to make your posts work for you.

 2) Email Realtors

 Moving is one of the most stressful things we do.
 People who have recently moved need a good massage and likely don’t know a good massage therapist in their new area.
 Realtors are the gate keepers for those clients.
 Realtors usually publish their email addresses right on their websites.
 I gathered the top 40 realtors in my area and sent them a super casual email.
 Here is what they actually said:

 My subject line was “something to run by you” and the text was simple and to the point.
 I offered every realtor a free massage so they could see what I was offering.
 Now before you worry about giving your services away for free, most people will not book this offer with you unless they are seriously considering buying.
 I spent one day sending these emails.
 I massaged 3 realtors for free.
 I sold 20 gift certificates which made me more than $2000.
 The best part is that many of the people who received the gift certificates have booked multiple times since.
 It was well worth my time in emails and free massages to get my name out in the community.